This post may contain affiliate links.

 Do it again, this time staying out for fifteen seconds.
 Then thirty.
 Then a minute.
 Then two.
 Then five.
 Then ten.
 Then fifteen.
 Then thirty.

-We’ve NEVER gotten to thirty minutes.
-Eventually we would go back in and he or she would be asleep.
-And you’re done, until the next night.
+And at that point, when you find the child asleep, you’re done — until the next night.
 You know your child, and you’ll get a sense of when you can ease up.
-After a day or two you won’t have to go right back in the first time.
+After a day or two you won’t have to go right back in the first time, maybe wait fifteen seconds instead.
 Then you’ll be able to wait a few minutes the first time.
 Then you’ll be able to just drop it all together.
 Problem solved!

 Remember, this only works if you totally overdo it on the praise.
 You have to make your kid feel like such a rock star each time she stays in bed that she doesn’t want to risk messing it up!